-Here are TEN drum beats to help break you into the intermediate aspects of drumming.
-These will use the basic concepts that you might be familiar with in grooves you’ve played before, but they’ll each have their own little twist that you’ve most likely never encountered.
+Here are 10 intermediate drum beats to help you get out of your beginner’s rut.
+Each one will use basic concepts that you might recognize from beginner grooves you’ve played before, but will have a little twist that you might’ve never encountered.

 While you’re learning and practicing these beats, remember to start slow, stay relaxed, and know that repetition is key.
 Let’s jump right into it!

 This first drum beat takes a basic rock beat and replaces the snare hits with flams.
 Since flams require both sticks to play, we’ll be coming off the hi-hat for each one.
 We’ll be playing right hand flams, so keep your left hand nice and close to the snare drum throughout the whole groove!

 The biggest twist for this beat is we’ll be playing NO kick on count one.
 This might feel weird at first since the kick drum helps you find your spot and keeps you anchored.

 The first thing to tackle with this beat is the kick drum pattern.
 We’ll be playing the kick drum on all four quarter notes with a fifth on the “and” of count four.
 Once you have that down, focus on adding the hi-hats next, and finally the snare hits.
 Work on each part individually before you add it all together.

 You’ve most likely experimented with two-handed sixteenth note beats, but today we’re going to try playing the hi-hat notes with one hand only.
 Start super slow with this!
 The biggest challenge is lining up the kick and snare hits evenly with your hi-hats.
 You don’t want any flams here.